We are improving the south-end of Elizabeth Street to make it a better gateway for the thousands of pedestrians who use it every day.

 - What about the rest of Elizabeth Street?

-We are preparing a strategic opportunities plan for the central city area of Elizabeth Street (Latrobe Street to Flinders Street).
+We are preparing a strategic opportunities plan for the central city area of Elizabeth Street (Latrobe Street to Little Collins Street).
 It will outline the broad strategic role of the street and help guide future streetscape improvements.
-We will be speaking to affected businesses and government agencies in the next few months and plan to consult the broader community later in the year.

 - Will there be changes to the tram stop?